aosabook/500lines/functionalDB/chapter.md

      {:pre [(contains? #{:db/single :db/multiple} cardinality)]}
     (with-meta (Attr. name value -1 -1) {:type type :cardinality cardinality})))
 ````
-Few things to note about how the *make-attr* function handles the cardinality of an attribute:
+There are a couple of interesting patterns used in this constructor function:

-* taking advantage of Clojure’s Design by Contract [ADD REF HERE] capabilities and sets preconditions to validate that the cardinality parameter is either *:db/single* or *:db/multiple*
+* We use Clojure’s _Design by Contract_ [ADD REF HERE] pattern to validate that the cardinality parameter is a permissible value
-* leveraging Clojure’s descruturing mechanism to provide default value (which is *:db/single*)
+* We also use Clojure’s destructuring mechanism to provide a default value of *:db/single* if one is not given

-The creation interplay between an entity and its attributes is finalized once an attribute is added to an entity, using the *add-attr* function.
-This function adds the given attribute to a map that holds the attributes within an entity.
-That map, called :attrs, maps the attribute’s name to the attribute itself - thus allowing fast lookup of an attribute within an entity.
-Note that instead of using directly the attribute’s name, we first convert it into a keyword, to adhere to Clojure’s idiomatic usage of maps.
+Attributes only have meaning if they are related to an entity.
+This is done with the *add-attr* function, which adds a given attribute to an entity's attribute map.
+This :attrs map associates the attribute’s name to the attribute itself to permit fast lookup of an attribute on an entity.

+Note that instead of directly using the attribute’s name, we first convert it into a keyword to adhere to Clojure’s idiomatic usage of maps.

 ````clojure
 (defn add-attr [ent attr]
    (let [attr-id (keyword (:name attr))]
       (assoc-in ent [:attrs attr-id] attr)))
 ```

 ### Storage

 A crucial feature of a database is storing data.
 In this chapter, we resort to the simplest storage mechanism which is holding the data in memory.
 This is not a real storage, certainly not reliable and real databases use far better storage mechanisms, such as holding the data in local disks to cloud-based storage.
 Still, in order to have a sense of proper software and not an ad-hoc program, our database access the storage via predefined set of APIs, and thus eliminating the dependency on any specific storage mechanism.